 To search for a specific shipment or a group of shipments:

 Point to the arrow of the BMS tab, and then click Shipments.
 The Shipment Search page appears.

+The search results list displays all shipments that are accessible based on your login location.